-- greater difficulty in enforcing contracts and accounts receivable collection and longer collection periods; - increased expenses incurred in establishing and maintaining our international operations; - fluctuations in exchange rates between the U.S. dollar and foreign currencies where we do business; - greater difficulty and costs in recruiting local experienced personnel; - wage inflation in certain growing economies; - general economic and political conditions in these foreign markets; - economic uncertainty around the world as a result of sovereign debt issues; - communication and integration problems resulting from cultural and geographic dispersion; - limitations on our ability to access cash resources in our international operations; - ability to establish necessary business relationships and to comply with local business requirements; - risks associated with trade restrictions and foreign legal requirements, including the importation, certification and localization of our products required in foreign countries; - greater risk of unexpected changes in regulatory practices, tariffs and tax laws and treaties; - the uncertainty of protection for intellectual property rights in some countries; - delays resulting from our need to comply with foreign cybersecurity laws; - greater risk of a failure of our operations and employees to comply with both U.S. and foreign laws and regulations, including antitrust regulations, the FCPA, privacy and data protection laws and regulations and any trade regulations ensuring fair trade practices; and heightened risk of unfair or corrupt business practices in certain geographies and of improper or fraudulent sales arrangements that may impact financial results and result in restatements of, or irregularities in, financial statements.
+- greater risk of unexpected changes in regulatory practices, tariffs and tax laws and treaties; - greater difficulty in enforcing contracts and accounts receivable collection and longer collection periods; - increased expenses incurred in establishing and maintaining our international operations; - fluctuations in exchange rates between the U.S. dollar and foreign currencies where we do business; - greater difficulty and costs in recruiting local experienced personnel; - wage inflation in certain growing economies; - general economic and political conditions in these foreign markets; - economic uncertainty around the world as a result of sovereign debt issues; - communication and integration problems resulting from cultural and geographic dispersion; - limitations on our ability to access cash resources in our international operations; - ability to establish necessary business relationships and to comply with local business requirements; - risks associated with trade restrictions and foreign legal requirements, including the importation, certification and localization of our products required in foreign countries; - the uncertainty of protection for intellectual property rights in some countries; - delays resulting from our need to comply with foreign cybersecurity laws; - greater risk of a failure of our operations and employees to comply with both U.S. and foreign laws and regulations, including antitrust regulations; the U.S. Foreign Corrupt Practices Act of 1977, as amended, or the FCPA; privacy and data protection laws and regulations and any trade regulations ensuring fair trade practices; and - heightened risk of unfair or corrupt business practices in certain geographies and of improper or fraudulent sales arrangements that may impact financial results and result in restatements of, or irregularities in, financial statements.